Anitta (album): Singles

-"Meiga e Abusada" was first released on July 6, 2012, as a digital download.
-The video of the song, which includes co-stars Mayra Cardi (a former star of Big Brother Brasil), was released on YouTube on December 18, 2012, but the song had a single release almost two months later.
+"Menina Má" and "Meiga e Abusada", previously released as singles on March 16, 2012 and July 6, 2012, respectively from their eponymous debut EP, were included on the album later.
+After the release of the album, "Meiga e Abusada" was included as part of the soundtrack of the soap opera Amor à Vida, on TV Globo, and earned Anitta a nomination for "Best Musical Theme" at the Extra Television Awards.
+The music video for "Menina Má" was recorded in a steel mill, inspired by Beyoncé music videos, and was directed by Galerão Filmes.
+The music video for "Meiga e Abusada", which includes co-stars Mayra Cardi (a former star of Big Brother Brasil), was released on YouTube on December 18, 2012, but the song had a single release almost two months later.
 Cardi appears dressed as a sexy maid, serving dinner to the "boss" and his family.
-Sonically, the track echoes the style of artists like Katy Perry and was recorded in a studio in Botafogo, south of Rio de Janeiro.
+It was recorded in a studio in Botafogo, south of Rio de Janeiro.
 The music video was directed by Blake Farber, who also directed Beyoncé videos.
 The first part of the video was filmed in Las Vegas and in New York City, and Anitta is seen gambling in a casino.